JRiggles/EaseSprite/README.md

 The duration of each frame in the selection will be adjusted accordingly such that the chosen easing function will play out over the given total duration.

 <img src="screenshots/main dialog.png" />

-### Limitations

-The active sprite must have at least two (2) frames in order for an easing function to be applied; sprites with more frames will result in smoother easing

-You must select at least two (2) framse when selecting a range of frames

-The shortest possible duration for a single frame is 1 millisecond

-The longest possible duration for a single frame is 65,535 milliseconds (just over 65 seconds)

-Individual frame times are rounded up to the nearest millisecond, which means the animation will complete in *approximately* the specified number of millseconds, but maybe not exactly

-> This means that the longest possible animation duration is `65535 * n` where `n` is the number of frames in the animation and no easing (i.e. "Linear" easing) is applied

 ### The following easing functions are supported:
 - "Ease In Circ"